nobin-codes/nobin-codes/README.md

 ---

-## 👋 About Me

-Hi!
-I'm **Nobin**, an aspiring developer currently focused on learning **programming and modern web development**.
-I'm also studying BBA.
+I'm an aspiring developer currently learning programming and web development.

-I enjoy learning how websites and applications work, building projects from scratch, solving programming problems, and improving my development skills through hands-on practice.
+I enjoy building websites, exploring new technologies, and improving my development skills.

-Currently, I'm focused on **JavaScript, TypeScript, and React**, while continuing to strengthen my programming fundamentals and learn **Full Stack Web Development**.

-I also have experience in **UI/UX Design** and enjoy creating clean, intuitive, and user-friendly interfaces.
+I also have experience with UI/UX design and enjoy combining design with development to create better digital experiences.

 - 🔭 Currently focused on **Full Stack Web Development**
 - 🌱 Currently learning **JavaScript, TypeScript, and React**